An official website of the European Union. See all European Institutions

 Juana MERA CABELLO

-Head of Operations Section 3 "Development related to infrastructure (energy, transport) and environment"
+Head of Operations Section 3 "Economic cooperation, energy, infrastructure and environment"

 Head of Finance, Contracts and Audit Section